electric-eloquence/feplet-vs-patternlab-php/README.md

 * Pattern Lab: 1.0.0
 * Pattern Lab: 1.1.0
 * Pattern Lab: 2.0.0
-* Node.js: 8.9.4
+* Node.js: 8.9.1
 * PHP: 5.6.33
 * PHP: 7.2.2

 Fepper-NPM and Feplet are dependencies of Fepper.
 They are parts of the whole.

-The three Pattern Lab versions are independent entities and will be tested separately as such.
+The three Pattern Lab versions are independent of each other and will be tested separately as such.

 PHP will also be tested separately for versions 5.6.33 and 7.2.2, for each